Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

   > **Bestuurder:** "Welke kant?" (cat.
 6)\
   > **Verzamelaar:** "Naar rechts." (cat.
 6)

-  The first line in the example is a command (category 2) directed to the driver to move in a certain direction.
-On the second line, the driver _responds with a question_ (category 6) asking for clarification on the exact direction to move to.
-Finally, the collector _responds with a remark about the shared task_ (category 6), providing clarification on the correct direction.
-Since both verbal actions on line 2 and 3 are responses to a prior stimulus or response, they must both be categorized as a response.
+  _In the example, the first line involves a command (category 2) instructing the driver to move in a specific direction.
+The second line shows the driver responding with a question (category 6), seeking clarification on the precise direction to take.
+Then, the collector responds with a remark about the shared task (category 6), offering clarity on the correct direction.
+Because both verbal actions in lines 2 and 3 are reactions to prior stimuli or responses, they are both categorized as responses._

 - **(Rule 4)** When a person follows up with multiple consecutive verbal actions within the context of a response to another person, each of these verbal actions are categorized as a response.
 For example: